ulthiel/JuLie.jl/Readme.md

 And having the possibility to also work with special integer types is very useful sometimes.
 Of course, you can do the same in C. But Julia is a high-level language with a similar simple syntax like Python, so why would anyone still go through such a pain?

-Note: There is a [Combinatorics.jl](https://github.com/JuliaMath/Combinatorics.jl) already but this here is planned to go much farther (some day)—and I want to do it myself.
+**Note.** There is a [Combinatorics.jl](https://github.com/JuliaMath/Combinatorics.jl) already but this here is planned to go much farther (some day)—and I want to do it myself.

 ## Using